Emergent Topology of Optimal Networks for Synchrony: Methods

+The parameters are then updated by following the gradient uphill.
+Although this step appears straightforward, it can be refined substantially.
+We employ the Adam optimizer, which adapts step sizes along different parameter directions and smooths updates, improving convergence and reducing sensitivity to local irregularities in the landscape.
+Additionally, we exploit a scale-invariance in the mapping from $\boldsymbol P$ to $\boldsymbol A$, observing that while $\boldsymbol A$ remains unchanged under global rescaling of $\boldsymbol P$, the corresponding gradients do not.
+Normalizing $\boldsymbol P$ to fixed Frobenius norm $||\boldsymbol P||_F = \sqrt{N}$ after each update step markedly improves training stability and efficiency.
+We use the Adam optimizer with a log-spaced learning rate schedule spanning from $10^{-1}$ to $10^{-4}$ and train for typically $1$ to $5$ thousand iterations.
+The dynamics are integrated over a time horizon of $150$ using a Dormand--Prince RK5(4) scheme with relative and absolute tolerances of ${\sim}\,10^{-4}$.

-In low-budget regimes, optimization can be sensitive to initialization, and naive choices—such as uniform or random starting points—may hinder convergence or trap the dynamics in poor local optima.
-To address this, we exploit the fact that the shape of the optimal pairing function $\nu(\omega)$ is independent of the budget $b$.
-This allows us to initialize $P_{ij}$ using the optimized solution from a system with a substantially higher budget, providing a well-informed starting point.
-Empirically, this strategy significantly stabilizes convergence and improves the likelihood of reaching the global optimum.
+Before continuing, we note that the parameters $P_{ij}$ need not be initialized randomly.
+In low-budget regimes, numerical optimization can be sensitive to initialization; naive choices, such as uniform or random starting points, often hinder convergence or trap the solver in poor local optima.
+To address this, we leverage our analytical finding that the shape of the optimal pairing function $\nu(\omega)$ is independent of the budget $b$.
+This allows us to initialize $P_{ij}$ using the optimized solution from a higher-budget system, providing a well-informed starting point that, empirically, significantly stabilizes convergence and improves the likelihood of reaching the global optimum.
+That is, in this scenario analytical insights inform and improve our numerical optimization.
+Initializing optimization experiments with networks having bipartition or their predicted node strengths can similarly guide the numerics to further enhance convergence stability and speed.